riplaboratory/Kanaloa/SoftwareInstallation/OpenCV-Python/readme.md

 This should print which directory lines were added or removed from the PYTHONPATH, and print the current rospy name (probably '/unnamed', the current running verion of OpenCV, and the directory where the OpenCV symbolic link is located.

 With this, you have:
-1. Installed OpenCV and OpenCV3 through the Anaconda installer
+1. Set up a virtual Python environment through the `conda` environment manager.
-2. Set up a virtual python environment through the `conda` environment manager
+2. Installed OpenCV and OpenCV3 onto this virtul Python environment through the `conda` package installer.
 3. Learned how to manipulate the directories containing the symbolic import links to Python libraries on the PYTHONPATH.